 This regulation addresses the Senate Bill 463 (Stern, 2019) requirement that the operator of a gas storage well provide a complete chemical inventory of the materials, of any phase, that may be emitted from the gas storage well in the event of a reportable leak.
 In addition, these regulations identify specific mitigation activities, including cathodic protection, well specific well control plans, and the reporting of off-normal occurrences.
-The formal rulemaking is scheduled to begin in Summer 2022.
+CalGEM expects to publish the final rule in Q1 of 2023.